Electrical length: Significance

 The electrical length of a conductor determines when wave effects (phase shift along the conductor) are important.
 If the electrical length $G$ is much less than one, that is the physical length of a conductor is much shorter than the wavelength, say less than one tenth of the wavelength ($l < \lambda/10$) it is called electrically short.
 In this case the voltage and current are approximately constant along the conductor, so it acts as a simple connector which transfers alternating current with negligible phase shift.
 In circuit theory the connecting wires between components are usually assumed to be electrically short, so the lumped element circuit model is only valid for alternating current when the circuit is electrically small, much smaller than a wavelength.
-When the electrical length approaches or is greater than one, transmission line techniques must be used.
+When the electrical length approaches or is greater than one, a conductor will have significant reactance, inductance or capacitance, depending on its length.
+So simple circuit theory is inadequate and transmission line techniques (the distributed-element model) must be used.